varunoberoi/deepstream.io-website-old/pages/info/messagestructure/writing-a-client.md

     "description": "An introduction into how to write a client" }

-Writing a Client - Theory
+Writing a Client
 ========================================

 Writing a deepstream client only requires a TCP connection, basic string manipulation and for convienience a JSON parser/builder if it isn't supported natively.
 What this means is that it can run using any programming language and with very basic hardware requirements.

-What we will be covering here are the things to keep in mind when writing a client and an overview on some design decisions.
+What we will be covering here are the things to keep in mind when writing a client and an overview on some design approaches.

 I would recommend you to first read how deepstream [message structure works](./index.html).